Ayushrai9142/Love-Letter-Service/README.md

-This is a simple and visually appealing love letter generator/sender website where users can write personalized love letters, preview them live, and download as PDF or create a shareable link.
-The design is mobile-first with clean fonts, soft colors, and a user-friendly interface.
+This is a simple and visually appealing love letter generator/sender website where users can write personalized love letters, preview them live, The design is mobile-first with clean fonts, soft colors, and a user-friendly interface.